maxcan7/maxML/README.md

 * Imputation of missing values
 * Encoding of categorical features
 * Scaling of numerical features
-* Linear Regression and Logistic Regression model
+* Linear Regression or Logistic Regression model

 ## Usage